 Downsampling

 We want to decrease the database size.
-We don’t need to have data by the minute for data older than one week, the average of values by hour is enough.
-So we can use a downsampling logic which reduces the data older than one week, and only stores the average by hour.
+To do so, we consider that we don’t need to have data by the minute for data older than one week.
+The average by hour is enough past a week.
+We will use a downsampling logic which reduces the data older than one week, and only stores the average by hour.

 $ select * from conditions;